-Typically, one small ulcer (sore) develops where syphilis germs (bacteria) enter the body.
+Typically, one small ulcer (sore) develops where syphilis germs (bacteria) enter your body.
 This ulcer is called a chancre.
 It is commonly on the penis in men, on the vulva or vagina in women, or on the back passage (anus) in either men or women.
 The ulcer usually appears about 2-3 weeks after having sex with an infected person but it may appear at any time up to three months later.

 The ulcer is usually painless and about the size of a small coin.
 A clear fluid (serum) oozes from the ulcer.
-This fluid is highly infectious and teeming with bacteria.
+This fluid is highly infectious and teeming with germs.
 The ulcer lasts up to six weeks, then heals - but this does not mean the infection has gone.

 When you have a syphilis ulcer, the nearby glands (lymph nodes) in your groin may swell.
 These feel like small lumps at the top of your legs in the groin crease.

 Sometimes the primary stage is non-typical.
 For example: